kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 	H. Venous ulcer

 ### Q128
 A 43-year-old man is admitted to the ICU following an RTA.
-He has been unconscious and intubated since having a subdural haematoma evacuated.
+He has been unconscious and intubated since having a *subdural haematoma* evacuated.
 On day 4 of his admission he begins to have blood aspirated from his nasogastric tube.
-#### Answer: D. Duodenal ulcer - ?
+#### Answer: D. Duodenal ulcer - *FALSE* = C. Cushing's ulcer
+- Cushing's ulcer is a stress ulcer which occurs secondary to head injury

 ### Q129
 A 76-year-old woman presents to clinic with a large ulcer over her medial malleolus.
 She has recently noticed that it has grown and bleeds more easily.
 On examination it has a friable centre and raised edges.
-#### Answer: H. Venous ulcer - ?
+#### Answer: H. Venous ulcer - *FALSE* = F. Marjolin's ulcer
+- Recent changes, increased vascularity and rolled edges, suggest malignant change
+- Squamous cell carcinoma in a chronic venous ulcer is known as a Marjolin's ulcer

 ### Q130
 An 84-year-old man presents with a small ulcer on the bridge of his nose.
 It has been present for a number of months.
-On examination it has pearly white, rolled edges.
+On examination it has *pearly white*, rolled edges.
-#### Answer: F. Marjolin's ulcer - ?
+#### Answer: F. Marjolin's ulcer - *FALSE* = G. Rodent ulcer
+- Rodent ulcers (aka basal cell carcinomas): arise on sun-exposed areas of skin
+- Classically have *raised edges* with a *pearly white* appearance

 ### Q131
 A 24-year-old has 24% third-degree burns.
 Three days after his admission he complains of melaena.
-#### Answer: E. Gastric ulcer - ?
+#### Answer: E. Gastric ulcer - *FALSE* = B. Curling's ulcer
+- Curling's ulcer is a stress ulcer associated with burns.

 Q132-137: Theme: Skin Lesions